Live Chat Now

 Other Accounting Degree Avenues

-Looking for other ways in which you might plan to put your accounting degree to work?
+Looking for other ways to put your accounting degree to work?
 According to Indeed, there is a wide range of accounting degree jobs that do not have “accountant” in their title.
 Here are just a few:

 • Actuary: In organizations of any size or type, actuaries make plans to mitigate financial risk and prevent financial loss.
-They make sure the facts, figures and data they work with are accurate using mathematical calculations and statistics.
+Their risk management duties require them to use mathematical calculations and statistics to confirm that the data they work with is accurate.

 • Financial advisor: Financial advisors evaluate their clients’ finances and use that data to create financial goals for things like insurance, investments, mortgages and taxes that can help stabilize their clients’ futures.